How do I apply to live on campus?

 What if my roommate and I don't get along later in the semester?

 Your Resident Assistant will assist you and your roommate(s) in a mediation session and it is expected of each resident to respect the community living aspect of Pontchartrain Hall.
 If mediation is not successful, then a re-assignment may be considered.
-Your Area Coordinator will review your request for re-assignment after the mediation session is completed.
+Your Hall Director will review your request for re-assignment after the mediation session is completed.

 Are there honors or graduates housing options available?